basitganie/pygame_color/README.md

 `pygame_colors` is a simple Python module for Pygame that provides pre-defined color names and utility functions to make Pygame scripts easier to read and write.

+# Credits
-# Author: Basit Ahmad Ganie
+Author: Basit Ahmad Ganie
 email : basitahmed1412@gmail.com

 ## Installation